dylan-park/LastMile/README.md

-# Uber Eats Tracker
+# LastMile

-A self-hosted web application for tracking Uber Eats delivery shifts.
+A self-hosted web application for tracking independent delivery courier shifts.
 Built with Rust and SurrealDB, it helps drivers monitor earnings, hours worked, mileage, and calculate real-time statistics across all their shifts.

 ## Features